cahyadi240105/LampSensor/README.md

-# LampSensor
-# LampSensor With Etintiometer and Resistor
+# LampSensor With Potentiometer and Resistor